DNR and Washington Forestry

 DNR relies on partnerships with community partners to restore the health of Washington's forests.
 One way we do that is through a Good Neighbor Authority agreement with the U.S. Forest Service.
 Under this agreement, DNR provides partnership to restoring federal forests by sharing the knowledge and technical assistance gained managing state forests to help treat federal forests.
 This arrangement allows for broad restoration projects done on a landscape scale without the limits of land ownership and quickens the pace and scale of forest restoration.

-In response to threats to forest health from other sources, such as insects, disease and overcrowded stands, we may issue Forest Health Hazard Warnings that open up cost-share funding opportunties for landowners to thin unhealthy forests.
+In response to threats to forest health from other sources, such as insects, disease and overcrowded stands, we may issue Forest Health Hazard Warnings that open up cost-share funding opportunities for landowners to thin unhealthy forests.

-We also particpate with federal agencies to monitor and protect forest conditions through tools like the Good Neighbor Authority and our Forest Health Program, which shares its knowledge and technical assistance with public and private landowners.
+We also participate with federal agencies to monitor and protect forest conditions through tools like the Good Neighbor Authority and our Forest Health Program, which shares its knowledge and technical assistance with public and private landowners.
 Our Urban and Community Forestry program works with local governments and landowners to keep trees healthy in our communities.